Guides

 testRigor

-Tests are created and stored in testRigor's cloud platform.
-You write them in testRigor's interface, they execute on testRigor's infrastructure.
-If you decide to switch tools, your tests don't come with you — the plain English format is proprietary to testRigor's interpreter.
+Tests are created and stored exclusively in testRigor's cloud platform.
+You write them in testRigor's interface, and they execute on testRigor's infrastructure.
+There is no local copy and no export — the plain English format is proprietary to testRigor's interpreter.
+If you switch tools, you start over.

 Shiplight